-The system we have developed to meet the various requirements outlined above is called RAPTOR.
-For purposes of experimentation, the RAPTOR system provides the user with an efficient, easily manipulated operational model of a distributed application with extensive control, monitoring, and display facilities.
-Figure 1 provides an overview of the system.
+For purposes of experimentation, our framework provides the user with an efficient, easily manipulated operational model of a distributed application with extensive control, monitoring, and display facilities.
+It also includes mechanisms for modifying the architecture of the system (see below) to permit experimentation with a wide variety of architectural concepts.